FelixMarian/Acceleration-Deceleration-of-a-DC-Motor/README.md

-# Acceleration Deceleration of a DC Motor
+# Acceleration and deceleration of a DC Motor

 This project demonstrates controlling a DC motor using an Arduino and a push-button.
 The motor's speed increases and decreases gradually when the button is pressed.
 If the button is held for 2 seconds, the motor shuts down if running or starts up if stopped.